River Mersey: Stockport to Warrington

-From Central Stockport the river flows through or past Heaton Mersey, Didsbury, Northenden, Chorlton-cum-Hardy, Stretford, Sale, Ashton on Mersey, Urmston and Flixton, then at Irlam flows into the Manchester Ship Canal, which is the canalised section of the River Irwell at this point.
+From Central Stockport the river flows through or past Heaton Mersey, Didsbury, Northenden, Chorlton-cum-Hardy, Stretford, Sale, Ashton on Mersey, Urmston and Flixton, where it flows into the Manchester Ship Canal just south of Irlam Locks.
+At this point the Ship Canal is the canalised section of the River Irwell.
 The old course of the Mersey has been obliterated by the canal past Hollins Green to Rixton although the old river bed can be seen outside Irlam and at Warburton.
 At Rixton the River Bollin enters the canal from the south and the Mersey leaves the canal to the north, meandering through Woolston, where the ship canal company's dredgings have formed the Woolston Eyes nature reserve, and on to Warrington.

+During the construction of the Manchester Ship Canal, the original course of the river through Wilderspool (which is north of Stockton Heath and Lower Walton) was diverted westward into a canalised section.
+Wilderspool Causeway remains the only remnant of the original eastern bank of the Mersey at this point in Warrington.
+Part of the original river channel became Warrington Dock (Walton Lock) in the ship canal.

+In the 1960s, the former river channel was filled.
+The area is now Wilderspool Causeway Park.
+At the western end of the canalised section in Warrington is the old entrance to the former Runcorn to Latchford Canal.
+This waterway was abandoned with the construction of the ship canal.
+It was constructed because the Mersey is tidal from Howley Weir in Warrington.
+The canal let river traffic reach Warrington during low tides.

-The river is tidal from Howley Weir in Warrington, although high spring tides often top the weir.
-Before construction of the ship canal, work to improve navigation included Woolston New Cut, bypassing a meander, and Howley Lock for craft to avoid the weir; the new cut and lock are still evident.
+During high spring tides, water levels often top the Howley Weir.
+Before construction of the ship canal, work to improve navigation on the Mersey included Woolston New Cut, bypassing a meander, and Howley Lock for craft to avoid the weir; the new cut and lock are still evident.
 The island formed between the weir and the lock is known locally as "Monkey Island".